-[Program Name] Formulation Authorization Document [short title or acronym] (Provide a title for the candidate program and designate a short title or proposed acronym in parenthesis, if appropriate.)
-Mission Directorate Associate Administrator Date Program Manager Date Associate Administrator Date By signing this document, signatories are certifying that direction for managing this program (or project) and the those over whom they have authority. -
+[Program Name] Formulation Authorization Document [short title or acr onym] (Provide a title for the candidate program and designate a short title or proposed acronym in parenthesis, if appropriate.)
+Mission Directorate Associate Administrator Date Program Manager Date Associate Administrator Date By signing this document, signatories are certifying that the content herein is acceptable as direction for managing this program (or project) and that they will ensure its implementation by those over whom they have authority.